Joseph-Luke-04/Program-Synthesis-for-Efficient-ML/README.md

     ```bash
     python -m src.synthesis_driver
     ```
-    The results will be saved in the `results/` folder.
+    The results will be printed in the terminal and saved in the `results/` folder.